 - Excellent customer service;

-- The successful applicant will provide a recent (within 1-year) VS-CPIC, at own expense, prior to starting employment;
+- The successful applicant will submit a current VS-CPIC, at own expense, prior to starting employment;

-- The successful applicant will provide a photocopy of applicable educational qualifications (certificates, diplomas, degrees, etc.)
+- The successful applicant will submit photocopies of applicable educational qualifications (certificates, diplomas, degrees, etc.);

 MANDATORY DOCUMENTATION WITH APPLICATION